Philosophical skepticism: Marin Mersenne (1588–1648)

 A Pyrrhonist might refute these points by saying that senses deceive, and thus knowledge turns into infinite regress or circular logic.
 Thus Mersenne argues that this cannot be the case, since commonly agreed upon rules of thumb can be hypothesized and tested over time to ensure that they continue to hold.

 Furthermore, if everything can be doubted, the doubt can also be doubted, so on and so forth.
 Thus, according to Mersenne, something has to be true.
 Finally, Mersenne writes about all the mathematical, physical, and other scientific knowledge that is true by repeated testing, and has practical use value.
-Notably, Mersenne was one of the few philosophers who accepted Hobbes' radical ideology—he saw it as a new science of man.
+Notably, Mersenne was one of the few philosophers who accepted Hobbes's radical ideology—he saw it as a new science of man.